221114-Java-React/Ryan-Sullivan-P1/README.md

 ## Tables

 3NF
-- Levels of Normalization
-  0. 0 Normal Form: No normalization
-  1. 1st Normal Form: All data must be atomic, and should have a unique identifier
+- All data atomic and has a unique identifier
-  2. 2nd Normal Form: Also in 1st plus no partial dependencies
+- No partial dependencies
-  - Which means all values must identified by a single column (no composite keys)
+- All values identified by a single column
-  3. 3rd Normal Form: Also in 2nd plus no transitive dependencies
-  - Which means no column is dependent on a column that is not the primary key
+- No column is dependent on a column that is not the primary key

 <details><summary>Entity Relationship Diagram</summary>